mmphego/mmphego.github.io/_posts/2021-01-16-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

   config.vm.forward_port 80, 1234
 ```

 As the message says, the port collides with another port on the host box.
-I would simply change the port to some other value on the host machine or let [Vagrant auto correct itself if it encounters any collisions](https://www.vagrantup.com/docs/networking/forwarded_ports#port-collisions-and-correction).
+I would simply change the port to some other value on the host machine or let [Vagrant auto-correct itself if it encounters any collisions](https://www.vagrantup.com/docs/networking/forwarded_ports#port-collisions-and-correction).

 In the Vagrantfile, append `, auto_corrent: true` and the end of `master.vm.network "forwarded_port", guest: 6443, host: 6443`